schreibfaul1/ESP32-vs1053_ext/README.md

 vs1053_showstreamtitle &nbsp;&nbsp;&nbsp; The played title<br>
 vs1053_showstation &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; The name of the connected station<br>
 vs1053_info &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp;  Additional information for debugging<br>
+vs1053_bitrate &nbsp; &nbsp; &nbsp; &nbsp; This is the bitrate of the set station vs1053_eof_mp3  &nbsp; &nbsp; &nbsp; &nbsp; mp3 player reaches the end of file vs1053_commercial  &nbsp; is ther a commercial at the begin, show the duration in seconds

 ``` c++
 #include "Arduino.h"